dec32/ajemi/README.md

 ## Usage

-To type a glyph, simply type its spelling, and press SPACE to confirm.
+To type a glyph, simply type its spelling, and press <kbd>Space</kbd> to confirm.

 ![](./doc/kijetesantakalu.gif)

 Suggestions from pop-ups will help you type faster.
-Press SPACE to accept the highlighted one.
+Press <kbd>Space</kbd> to accept the highlighted one.
 Press number keys to pick any of them.

 ![](./doc/kije.gif)

-Pressing ENTER will release the raw ASCII text.
+Pressing <kbd>Enter</kbd> will release the raw ASCII text.

 ![](./doc/release.gif)